-We would love to take you to the North part of Amsterdam, where we can visit new projects that are taking place in this completely different, old industrial spacious area in our city.
+We would love to take you to the north part of Amsterdam, where we can visit new projects that are taking place in this completely different, old industrial spacious area in our city.
 We will cycle over the Nieuwedammerdijk with ancient wooden houses to Durgerdam.
-Because everything in Durgerdam occurs at a slow pace and in a homely manner, there is still a unique feeling of centuries-old Waterland harbor village along the former Southern Sea.
+Since everything in Durgerdam occurs at a slow pace and in a homely manner, there is still a unique feeling of centuries-old Waterland harbor village along the former Southern Sea.

-Cycling is our transport and our pleasure!
+Cycling is our way of transportation and our pleasure!
 We also enjoy our beautiful terraces with a beer in the sun or the brown cafes in winter.
 And yes, we love our local breweries.
 So let’s combine them!
 During this tour we will show you the most beautiful ingredients of Amsterdam!
-We will cycle the Canal Ring and visit the most notorious beer bar in the area.
+We will cycle along the Canal Ring and visit the most notorious beer bar in the area.
 We will also visit the best beer shop in town.
 The highlight of your afternoon will be visiting an outstanding organic microbrewery.
 You will sip your well-deserved beer while sitting next to a fantastic ancient windmill.

 Hermitage Amsterdam, The Hermitage collection in Amsterdam displays rotating selections of works and artefacts from the Hermitage collection in Russia.
 These include paintings, graphic works, sculptures, applied art and archaeological discoveries.